Hosted by

 Accommodation Options for Your Symposium Stay

-We’ve secured beautiful and convenient accommodations near the Florida Vanilla Conference.
+We suggest one of these beautiful and convenient accommodations near the Florida Vanilla Conference.
 Choose from the following options to make your stay exceptional:

 Luminary Hotel & Co